 Prescription medications for rosacea include: Antibiotics applied to the skinOther topical treatments such as benzoyl peroxide, azelaic acid, sulfa, or tretinoinAntibiotics taken by mouth

-In more severe cases, medications may sometimes include: Oral isotretinoinIn very rare more severe cases, oral methotrexate, dapsone, primaquine, chloroquine, or prednisone
+In more severe cases, medications may sometimes include: Oral isotretinoinIn rare, more severe cases, oral methotrexate, dapsone, primaquine, chloroquine, or prednisone

 Treatment for redness or flushing may include: Clonidine in low dosesBeta blockers (certain types)